awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.md

 ### Instance Log Streaming Using Configuration Files<a name="AWSHowTo.cloudwatchlogs.files"></a>

 When you create or update an environment, you can use a configuration file to set up and configure instance log streaming to CloudWatch Logs\.
-You can also configure the streaming of custom log files\.
-To use each of the examples below, copy the text into a file with the `.config` extension in the `.ebextensions` directory at the top level of your application source bundle\.
-You can use each example separately or combine them into a single configuration file\.

 The following example configuration file enables default instance log streaming\.
 Elastic Beanstalk streams the default set of log files for your environment's platform\.
+To use the example, copy the text into a file with the `.config` extension in the `.ebextensions` directory at the top level of your application source bundle\.

 ```
 option_settings: